 On this page, I provide some information about my two binoculars, which I also use to observe sky objects.
-One of them is my fairly old Leica Trinovid 10 x 25 BC, and the latest one are the TS 10 x 60 LE Porro binoculars.
+One of them is my fairly old Leica Trinovid 10 x 25 BC, and the latest are the TS 10 x 60 LE Porro binoculars.

-A special feature of the Leica Trinovid is that you can push the eyepieces together if you use the binoculars with glasses.
+A special feature of the Leica Trinovid is that you can push the eyepieces down if you use the binoculars with glasses.
 With the TS binoculars, you can fold back the rubber eyecups for this purpose.

 |Leica Trinovid 10 x 25 BC||TS 10 x 60 LE|